SRA-VJTI/eklavya.github.io/_tasks/task3.md

 - Submit the code, and the video of the bot moving in the path described by Task 3.
 - In the video of the bot moving, the path traversed by the bot should be clearly visible.
 The video should also have a notepad or a text editor showing the team name and the task number.
+- The submission should contain the video, the output of Task 1, and the ROS package containing the code.
 - The submission should be in the form of a zip file.
 - Submit here: [Form](https://forms.gle/PNcfMAQsnenD5yev6)